2018 Winter Conference

 The Human Resources Department would like to share information with you via our Sub Ways Newsletter.
 In the newsletter are important dates to remember as well as helpful tips and strategies for substitute teachers.

-When completing a substitute teacher application, please be sure to include email addresses for a minimum of three professional references and upload your transcripts and teaching certificate, in order to prevent delays in the processing of your application.
-Original transcripts and teaching certificate will be required for Human Resources at the time of hire.
+In order to prevent processing delays of your application, when completing a substitute teacher application, please be sure to include email addresses for a minimum of three professional teaching references and upload your unofficial transcripts and teaching certificate.
+Original official transcripts and teaching certificate will be required for Human Resources at the time of hire.

 You will also be asked to complete a Gallup online interview called the Teacher Insight Survey.
 After you submit your application, you will find a link for the Gallup interview located under the Application Status tab of your account.

 Only complete applications will be processed and can take up to 4-6 weeks to finalize.
 Incomplete applications will be reviewed every two weeks and will be closed if still incomplete.
-Applicants will be notified via email when they are ready to be hired.
+Applicants will be notified via email when they are ready for hire.

-Local substitute teachers are those who hold a bachelor degree (or higher) in something other than education, or are teacher education students of senior standing.
+Local substitute teachers are those who hold a bachelor degree (or higher) in something other than education or are teacher education students of senior standing preparing to student teach.

-After applying for a Local Substitute Teacher position, applicants must attend a mandatory orientation before being considered for employment.
-Orientations will be held on Fridays from 8:00 a.m. to 1:00 p.m. on the following dates:
+After applying for the Local Substitute Teacher position, applicants must attend a mandatory orientation before being considered for employment.
+Orientations will be held from 8:00 a.m. to 1:00 p.m. on the following dates:

-To register, please email the date you would like to attend to Rhonda Meyer at email@example.com with "Orientation Registration" in the subject line.
+To register: AFTER you have submitted the LPS Local Substitute Teacher application, email the orientation date you would like to attend to Rhonda Meyer at email@example.com with "Orientation Registration" in the subject line.
 Rhonda will confirm your registration via email.